calebj/calebj-cogs/README.md

 #### Punished user list formatting
 Support for multi-line headers and cells was added in tabluate version 0.8.0.
 If the installed version is older than that, the formatting for `[p]punish list` will revert to a single-row layout, which can easily overflow and cause ugly formatting.
 To prevent this, simply update tabulate (a quick shortcut to do so is `[p]debug bot.pip_install('tabulate')`).

+#### Absent/banned user cleanup
+If a member leaves before their punishment expires or is removed, they may remain in the list indefinitely.
+To remove members whose time has expired, use the `[p]punish clean [pending=no]` command.
+If run with `yes` as the argument, then it will also remove members who are no longer in the server, even if their time has not yet expired.
+Note that this will prevent the punish role from being re-added if they rejoin.

+As of version 2.2.0 (published 2018-12-29), users are automatically removed from the punish list upon being banned, regardless of when their timer expires.
+To remove users from the list who were banned before the update, use the `[p]punish clean-bans` command.

 ### ReCensor
 The recensor cog uses Python's built-in [`re`](https://docs.python.org/3/library/re.html) module to decide which messages to filter.
 An introduction to Python regex can be found [here](https://docs.python.org/3/howto/regex.html#regex-howto), and the full syntax is described [here](https://docs.python.org/3/library/re.html#regular-expression-syntax).